LinusNEP/ROS-Mobile-Robot/configurations_and_bringup/README.md

 ### 2. Parameter configuration

 Connect the ODrive to the host via USB.
 No motors need to be spinning.
 This step just writes constants to flash.

 ```bash
 python3 odrive_parameter_configuration.py
 ```

 **This erases any existing ODrive configuration.** You should run this exactly once at the start of the bringup process, or whenever you change firmware or hardware.
 Do not rerun it casually.
-It wipes motor and encoder calibration and you'll have to redo those.
+It wipes the motor and encoder calibration, and you'll have to redo those.

 Expected output ends with: